thenewdesertoutpost/newdesertoutpost.github.io/pages/join.md

 # Camping with us

 It's important that we create a community -- not just a camp -- and all campers play an important role in this.
+Learn more about us, our camp and amenities in our [Camper Guide](/pages/camper_guide/).

 (updated in 2019 -- might change for future burns)